torchTextClassifiers Wrapper#

 • top_k (int) – for each sentence, return the top_k most likely predictions (default: 1)

-• explain (bool) – launch gradient integration to have an explanation of the prediction (default: False)
+• explain_with_label_attention (bool) – if enabled, use attention matrix labels x tokens to have an explanation of the prediction (default: False)

 Returns: A dictionary containing the following fields: